mirazbakis/mirazbakis.github.io/README.md

 * **XSign (coming soon)** — A simple codesigning app that allows you to sign app without revokes.

-The web signer (XSign Lite) uses the open-source zsign engine by zhlynn. zsign is licensed under the MIT License.
+The web signer (XSign Web) uses the open-source zsign engine by zhlynn. zsign is licensed under the MIT License.
 Parts of this project also uses TensorFlow.js and MobileNet, both licensed under Apache 2.0.